gabrielefronze/neuralC/README.md

 ## NeuralAnalyzer
 *NeuralAnalyzer* is able to generate dataset, test file and to plot all the data.

-You can copile it in *root* running
+You can compile it in *root* running
 ```cpp
 .x compile.C
 ```